How to Manage and Eliminate Rescuegrass in Your North Texas Lawn

 Why Rescuegrass Is a Problem for North Texas Lawns

 In North Texas, where warm-season grasses like Bermuda and St. Augustine dominate, rescuegrass creates chaos.
 It competes with your healthy grass for water, light and nutrients.
-Its tall, coarse blades stand out like a sore thumb, making your lawn look unkempt and neglected.
+Its tall, coarse blades stand out like a sore thumb in fall or winter, making your lawn look unkempt and neglected.

 For homeowners and property managers this isn’t just a visual issue, it’s a maintenance headache.
-You’ll find yourself mowing more often and battling thin, unhealthy patches in the turf.
+You’ll find yourself mowing in the winter and battling thin, unhealthy patches in the turf.

 Preventing and Treating Rescuegrass